Blureo/RPN-Calculator/README.md

 # RPN-Calculator
-Python Based
+V1 - Python Based

-This is a simple, 4-function, console based Reverse-Polish Notation Calculator.
+V2 - C++ Based

-Reverse-Polish Notation is a post-fix UI for a calculator.
+Verison 2 of this calculator was translated to C++ with additional functions, where version 1 only had 4 functions

 Enter a number and it goes into the stack.
 Enter another and it goes into the stack, pushing up the prior.
 Enter an operation and using the 2 most recent entries in the stack, the calculator will perform the operation and place it into the bottom of the stack, removing the two stack entries used for the operation.
+Single value operations such as cosine, square, and log10 only use the bottom value on the stack.

 Example: